3rd Edition of High Flyers 50 Global Achievers Awards Night

-High Flyers 50 Global Achievers Awards Night: The event was hosted by famous actor Aman Verma.
-Other eminent personalities were also present at the event.
+High Flyers 50 Global Achievers Awards in Mumbai turned out to be a stary affair.
+The event saw many bigwigs in attendance which made the night even more special.
+Individuals of different nationalities were honoured for their remarkable achievements during a star-studded night.

-Mumbai: After the successful launch of the 2nd edition of Film & TV Trade Preview’s ‘High Flyers, 50’ at The Westin Mumbai Powai Lake, the 3rd edition of ‘High Flyers 50 Global Achievers’ was a tremendous success.
-In this edition, global individuals of different nationalities were honoured for their remarkable achievements.
+Mumbai: The much-awaited High Flyers 50 Global Achievers Awards are back yet again to acknowledge individuals of different nationalities for their remarkable accomplishments.
+The event which took place at The Westin Mumbai Powai Lake on December 5 turned out to be a starry affair.
+It was attended by the who’s who of B-Town which made the night even more special.

-This sensational awards night was held on December 5 in Mumbai.
-Lord Rami Ranger, a Member of the House of Lords of the United Kingdom attended the event as a Chief Guest.
-Bollywood celebrity Preeti Jhangiani conferred all the winners.
-The event was hosted by famous actor Aman Verma.
-Other eminent personalities were also present at the event.
+While Bollywood actor Preeti Jhangiani conferred all the winners, Lord Rami Ranger, a Member of the House of Lords of the United Kingdom attended the event as a Chief Guest.
+The event was hosted by famous TV and Bollywood actor Aman Verma.
+Besides, other eminent personalities were also present at the star-studded night.

 List of the winners of 3rd edition